praveens-git-bit/PreDay_Ignite2024/getStarted.md

 ### Know the right side of the tab, before performing the lab.

-1. Lab guide tab contains all the steps you need to perform and complete the lab.
-You can see the number on the lab guide bottom area to switch to different exercises in the lab guide.
+1.The Lab Guide tab contains all the steps required to complete the lab.
+You can use the numbers at the bottom of the Lab Guide to navigate between different exercises.

 ![Started.](GetStarted/Task3.png)

-2. Before Getting Started with the Lab explore all the tabs.
+2. Before starting the lab, take a moment to explore all the tabs.

     - Lab Guide
     - Environment